initstring/evil-ssdp/README.md

 The following templates come with the tool.
 If you have good design skills, please contribute one of your own!

 - `office365`:          Will show up in Windows Explorer as "Office365 Backups".
 Phishing page looking like Office365 logon will POST credentials back to you.
 These will be flagged in the UI and logged in the log file.
 Recommend to run with '-u https://www.office.com' to redirect users to the legit site after stealing their credentials.
 Developer: [pentestgeek](https://github.com/pentestgeek/phishing-frenzy-templates).
+- `scanner`:            Will show up in Windows Explorer as a scanner with the name "Corporate Scanner [3 NEW SCANS WAITING]".
+Double-clicking will bring to a generic looking logon page.
+This template would do well with customization for your particular target.
+Template mostly copied from [this template](http://codepen.io/miroot/pen/qwIgC).
 - `microsft-azure`:     Will appear in Windows Explorer as "Microsoft Azure Storage".
 Landing page is the Windows Live login page when cookies are disabled.
 Recommend to use with the -u option to redirect users to real login page.
 Developer: [Dwight Hohnstein](https://github.com/djhohnstein).
 - `bitcoin`:            Will show up in Windows Explorer as "Bitcoin Wallet".
 Phishing page is just a random set of Bitcoin private/public/address info.
 There are no actual funds in these accounts.
 - `password-vault`:     Will show up in Windows Explorer as "IT Password Vault".
 Phishing page contains a short list of fake passwords / ssh keys / etc.